mutantmonkey/hokiestalker/README.md

 =============

 Query the Virginia Tech people search service for information about a person.
-Licensed under the ISC License.
+Available under the ISC License.

 There is a [Ruby port](https://github.com/benwr/hokiestalker) available, written by benwr.
 I have shamelessly ported some of his additional features